Labour government, 1964–1970: Workers

-Efforts were made to increase support for occupational health and improving working conditions in merchant shipping, while Wilson's government also ensured that low-income earners improved their position relative to that of average-income earners during its time in office.
+Efforts were made to increase support for occupational health while Wilson's government also ensured that low-income earners improved their position relative to that of average-income earners during its time in office.
 One of the principles of the government's prices and incomes policy was that low-paid workers would be given special consideration, and between 1965 and 1969 the earnings of the lowest paid workers increased slightly faster than the average (the increase in inflation in 1969–70 caused by devaluation, however, led to a deterioration in the position of low-paid workers).
 The Prices and Incomes Board was successful in directing some "above the norm" pay rises to low-paid groups such as local government employees and agricultural workers.
 However, the large increases in pay given to manual workers in local government in September 1969 (such as street sweepers and dustmen) subsequently set off a spiral of wage demands in industry, which meant that the improvement in the relative position of the local government manual worker was not sustained.